mattermost/docs/source/help/getting-started/searching.rst

 Searching
 =========

 Use the Mattermost search box to find messages, replies, and file attachments across all channels you're a member of in your team's conversation history.
-File search is available now in Mattermost Cloud, and in Mattermost Self-Managed from v5.35, with mobile support coming soon.
+File search is available now in Mattermost Cloud and in Mattermost Server from v5.35, with mobile support coming soon.

 .. tip::
   You can now easily access files recently shared in any channel by selecting the **Channel Files** icon below the channel name.